whitemike889/Machapi/README.md

 # POF Legal
-The site POF.com is the property of its respective provider or its licensor and is protected by applicable copyright law as set forth below.
+The site POF.com is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are located [here](http://www.pof.com/terms.aspx), which you must agree to when using this library.

 I make no claims of ownership of their content or services.
 This is only an interaction API for use on their site.